 The RMOW’s commitment to accessibility is embodied in these vision characteristic statements within Whistler’s Official Community Plan (OCP):

-- Residents and visitors of all ages, identities, abilities and incomes are welcome and included.
+- Residents and visitors of all ages, identities, abilities and incomes are welcome and included; and

 - Everyone is treated with fairness, respect and care.

-The development of the Accesibility Action Plan provides actions to further the RMOW's efforts to make its workplace, services and built environment accessible and welcoming to everyone.
+The AAP will provide actions to further the RMOW's efforts to make its workplace, services and built environment accessible and welcoming to everyone.

-Further details on the development of the RMOW Accessibility Action Plan are provided in the Administrative Report to Council.
+Further details on the development of the AAP are provided in the Administrative Report to Council.

 Focus areas for the actions

-The Action Plan will focus on the eight focus areas listed below.
-Staff training and assessments of facilities and services are general focus areas that support the other six.
+The AAP will concentrate on the eight focus areas listed below.
+Staff training and assessments of facilities and services are general focus areas that support the other six areas.
 The other focus areas align with six of the seven areas from the Accessible Canada Act.

 - Staff Training